vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/VulkanSceneGraphExplorationPhaseReport.md

 * Provided option to using fixed sized array to improve cache coherency

-The osggroups testbed application provides a comparison of different approaches within the VSG as well as comparing to OSG equivalents testing creation, destruction and traversal of quad tree test scene graphs.
-This testbed illustrates how time to create, delete and traverse are all related to the memory footprint.
+The osggroups test-bed application provides a comparison of different approaches within the VSG as well as comparing to OSG equivalents testing creation, destruction and traversal of quad tree test scene graphs.
+This test-bed illustrates how time to create, delete and traverse are all related to the memory footprint.
 Finding are:

 * Fixed sized vsg::QuadGroup requires 56 bytes vs 264 for osg::Group with 4 children
 * vsg::QuadGroup, time to create is 1/5th of osg::Group with 4 children
-* Traversal time is over 2x as fast as OSG
+* Traversals can be up to 10 times faster than OpenSceneGraph

 Smart pointer usage also has a profound effect on memory footprint and hence performance.
-The osgpointer testbed compares use a intrusive reference counting (vsg::ref_ptr) vs using C++11’s std::shared_ptr.
+The osgpointer test-bed compares use a intrusive reference counting (vsg::ref_ptr) vs using C++11’s std::shared_ptr.
 On 64 bit Linux systems vsg::ref_ptr<> is 8 bytes in size vs std::shared_ptr<> that is 16 bytes.
 The internal nodes of a scene graph use smart pointers to hold references to their children so also are impacted by the smart pointer size.  vsg::QuadGroup using ref_ptr<> is 56 bytes vs 104 bytes required for the equivalent fixed size Group using shared_ptr<>.
 This test illustrates how std::shared_ptr<> is a significant step back compared to the intrusive reference counting and should not be used in any performance sensitive areas of the VSG project.

 ### 3.2 Improving Flexibility and coherence
 The OpenSceneGraph’s long life has meant that features have been added over time with multiple class hierarchies being used for different purposes.
-For instance the scene graph is distinct to the rendering backend graphs, uniforms are different to arrays, traversal and type safe operations on object also have different mechanisms.
+For instance the scene graph is distinct to the rendering back-end graphs, uniforms are different to arrays, traversal and type safe operations on object also have different mechanisms.

-To address traversal and type safe operations in a more generic way the osg::NodeViistor (and other equivalents within the OSG) are replaced by a single vsg::Visitor base class that all vsg::Objects can be interfaced with.
+To address traversal and type safe operations in a more generic way the osg::NodeVisitor (and other equivalents within the OSG) are replaced by a single vsg::Visitor base class that all vsg::Objects can be interfaced with.

 Uniforms and vertex arrays are also supported using the same vsg::Data base class with ,vsg::Value and vsg::Array template classes to provide wrapping of single value or arrays of values respectively.

 The lightweight nodes within the scene graph also mean that the cost of creating companion graphs is lower so there no need for specialized graphs as is done with the OSG.
-The same node classes can now be used for both the main scene graph and the rendering backend which is done with a command graph - which is essentially a scene graph used to hold data and commands that will be dispatched into the Vulkan Command Buffers.
+The same node classes can now be used for both the main scene graph and the rendering back-end which is done with a command graph - which is essentially a scene graph used to hold data and commands that will be dispatched into the Vulkan Command Buffers.

 ---